What is a Registered Agent in Delaware?

 By adhering to these legal requirements, your Delaware business can ensure that it maintains good standing with the state and that legal and official communications are managed effectively.
 Failure to meet these requirements could result in penalty fees, the inability to legally operate your business in Delaware, or the administrative dissolution of your business by the state.

-How often should a Delaware business update its Registered Agent information?
+How often should a Delaware business update its Resident Agent information?

 Change of Registered Agent: If your business decides to change its Registered Agent to another individual or service, you must file the appropriate change of agent form with the Delaware Division of Corporations.